lmammino/not-one-link-lambda/README.md

 https://www.amazon.co.uk/dp/1839214112?tag=loige09-21
 ```

-Basically redirecting the user to amazon.co.uk (and replacing the affiliate link).
+Basically redirecting the user to amazon.co.uk (and replacing the affiliate tag).

 This project is based on [`not-one-link`](https://github.com/lmammino/not-one-link/).
 Check it out for a comprehensive description of the motivation behind this project.